knpuniversity/ansible/knpu/ansistrano/virtualhost-setup.md

 to create the directory.
 And the second - `server_document_root` - is used to set the document `root` in the Nginx virtual host!

-Before we chnage that variable, go back to `deploy.yml`.
+Before we change that variable, go back to `deploy.yml`.
 Now that we're including `vars.yml` here, we can use the `project_deploy_dir` variable.

 This doesn't change anything: it just kills some duplication.